hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 * Deploys the config files (iSCSI or FC) to support your environment
 * Installs the HPE 3PAR Docker Volume Plug-in (Containerized version)
 * For standalone docker environment,
-  * Deploys an etcd cluster
+  * Deploys an HPE customized etcd cluster
 * For Kubernetes/OpenShift,
-  * Deploys a Highly Available etcd cluster used by the HPE 3PAR Docker Volume plugin
+  * Deploys a Highly Available HPE etcd cluster used by the HPE 3PAR Docker Volume plugin
     * Supports single node (Use only for testing purposes) or multi-node deployment (HA) as defined in the Ansible hosts file
   * Deploys the HPE FlexVolume Driver

 ### Prerequisites:
+  - Basic knowledge of Ansible and ssh keys
   - Install Ansible 2.5 or above as per [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

   - Login to 3PAR via SSH to create entry in /\<user>\/.ssh/known_hosts file